RonanMarrinan/latin101portfolio/translation2.md

 - What type of adjective is huic, what case is it in, and what word does it agree with?
 Huic is a demonstrative adjetive, it is dative and agrees with the word "feminae."

 - Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence.
+The sentence is transitive.
+Dei is the subject of the sentence and omnes is an adjective describing the subject.
+Misērunt is the verb in the sentence and it is acting upon dōna, the direct object of the sentence.
+The indirect object of the sentence is eī.

 - Parse data est and indicate what conjugation the verb belongs to.
 The parse for Data est is 3rd person, singular, perfect, passive and indicative.
 The subject of data is Pandōra.